 3. Feleti Mateo – 79 games (2011-14)

 Ball-playing back-rower Mateo was a vital component of the Warriors’ charge to the 2011 grand final in his first season at the club, playing all 28 games that season.
 His form was less reliable thereafter but he was a mainstay in the Warriors pack, featuring in every game of the disappointing 2012-13 campaign before his run was halted four rounds into 2014.
 Adding the 31 straight games he played for Parramatta prior to his shift to Auckland, Mateo racked up a remarkable 110 consecutive first-grade appearances from 2009-14.
 The enigmatic forward linked with Manly in 2015 and passed the 200-game barrier.

 2. Simon Mannering – 92 games (2006-09)

 An 18-year-old debutant for the Warriors in 2005, Mannering was on ice for the first seven rounds of ’06 but swiftly became a permanent fixture at centre or in the back-row.
 The Nelson product played the last 17 games of that campaign and featured in every game in 2007-08, before finally being forced out in the penultimate round of 2009.
-Mannering overtook Stacey Jones’ club record for most appearances in 2017.
-If the Warriors make it to week two of the finals and the retiring club legend plays every game, he will have made at least 22 appearances in each of his last six NRL campaigns.
+Mannering played 21 games or more in each of his last six NRL seasons before hanging up the boots, while he made 17-plus appearances every season from 2006-18.